Timthreetwelve/WUView/README.md

 See the [Wiki](https://github.com/Timthreetwelve/WUView/wiki) for additional information.

+### Windows Update Viewer is multilingual! 🆕
+Languages are being added as of version 0.5.21.
+Please see [Contribute a Translation](https://github.com/Timthreetwelve/WUView/wiki/Contribute-a-Translation) topic in the Wiki if you would like to contribute a translation.

 ### Get Windows Update Viewer via winget   [![Publish to WinGet](https://github.com/Timthreetwelve/WUView/actions/workflows/publish-to-winget.yml/badge.svg)](https://github.com/Timthreetwelve/WUView/actions/workflows/publish-to-winget.yml)
 Windows update viewer is now available through Windows Package Manager (a.k.a. winget)!
 Many thanks to [@ottnorml](https://github.com/ottnorml) for making this happen!👏 Using winget, the name is `"Windows Update Viewer"` (use double quotes since the name has spaces).
 The ID is `Timthreetwelve.WUView`.
+Note that the winget version is typically available 12-36 hours after a release is published here.

 ### Download Windows Update Viewer
 You can always download the latest release from the [releases page](https://github.com/Timthreetwelve/WUView/releases).
 Note that a "portable" release (the one with "NonInstall.zip" in the file name) is provided as well as the traditional installer.